Vishwanathms/aws-saa-c03-scenarios/Scenario-1/readme.md

 ![image](https://user-images.githubusercontent.com/19227977/233891049-6cebac4a-6831-4b23-9e81-554b6c50bb53.png)

-## Setting up a Redis-backed Counter with Flask and Python
+## Setting up a Redis-backed Counter with Flask and Python on the VM-1 and VM-2

 ### Introduction